VildeBruhn/vildebruhn.github.io/day1/univar_apply.md

 ```

 The function returns a list of the highest log-likelihood found for each investigated model.
 A detailed output from the model with the lowest AICc value among the 16 candidate models is also given.
 An OU-Stasis model with a shift point at sample (population) 38 has the best relative fit according to AICc.
 Note, however, that the model-combination GRW-OU has an almost equal AICc score relative to the best model.
 Also the combination of two OU models (each with their own fixed optimum) shows a good relative fit to the data.

+Evaluating relativ fit of a model to a dataset using AICc gives no guarantee that the best model among those tested represents a good statistical description of the empirical data (e.g., Pennell et al. 2015).
+In the next section, we will give an introduction absolute model fit, using adequacy testing.

 ## Simulating data